Continuous-time Risk-sensitive Reinforcement Learning via Quadratic Variation Penalty: Applications

 \subsubsection{Convergence of the algorithm}

-The analysis of this algorithm falls into the scope of the general stochastic approximation algorithms\footnote{The development of stochastic approximation can be traced back to \citet{robbins1951stochastic} and \citet{lai2003stochastic}.
-More introduction can be found, e.g., in \citet{kushner2003stochastic}.}.
+The analysis of this algorithm falls into the scope of the general stochastic approximation algorithms (cf. \cite{kushner2003stochastic}).
 The implementation in Algorithm \ref{algo:offline episodic} essentially suggests that the time discretization is only necessary for computing integrals in \eqref{eq:update theta}, \eqref{eq:update psi 1}, and \eqref{eq:update psi 2} whose error is governed by the standard numerical analysis.
 Hence our interest is mainly to analyze the expectation and variance (conditioned on $\theta_i,\bm\psi_i$) of \eqref{eq:update theta}, \eqref{eq:update psi 1}, and \eqref{eq:update psi 2}, respectively, as in stochastic approximation algorithms.
-However, in our examples, the variance of these increment is not uniformly bounded, but growing.
+However, in our examples, the variance of these increments is not uniformly bounded, but growing.
 Hence the projection is necessary to ensure the variance does not grow too fast.
 The ideas of projection are borrowed from \citet{andradottir1995stochastic}, and the convergence rate for the recursion is borrowed from \citet{broadie2011general}.